Board of directors

 He has a lifelong involvement in target pistol and rifle shooting (civilian and military) having done stints as Club President and Club Captain of a number of pistol and rifle clubs, and as Regional Coordinator for IPSC Victoria in the 1980s.
 David is also a keen hunter.

 I’m committed to the SSAA.
-I want to continue contributing to: developing regional branches; undertaking advocacy for hunters – including lobbying for sound moderators; future-proofing our ranges by acquiring adjoining properties; and supporting branches, sub clubs and individuals in fielding state competition teams.
+I want to continue contributing to: developing regional branches, undertaking advocacy for hunters, future-proofing our ranges by acquiring adjoining properties, and supporting branches, sub clubs and individuals in fielding state competition teams.

 BILL CAMPBELL